chumbleycode/fco/README.md

 * For related work, see [my website](https://chumbleycode.github.io).
 * If you are new to docker see [here](https://chumbleycode.github.io/fco_docker.html).

-# 0. Install docker (if you don't yet have it)

-Open an account at [docker hub](https://hub.docker.com/).
-Then follow installation instructions.

 # 1. Get docker image

 ```